How to protect and grow an online brand

 Protecting brands is key to staying ahead of the competition and copycats who seek to take advantage.

-In this guide, we present a simple 5-step process to work toward best-in-class brand protection in 2021.
+In this guide, we present a simple 5-step process to work toward best-in-class brand protection.
 Read on!

 Step 1: Trade Mark the Brand

 The first step to protect a brand is through registering it as a trade mark.

 The process of trade marking enables businesses to stop other companies from trying to use identical or similar trademarks on competing goods.

 This helps develop consumer affinity by increasing a product or service's: recognisability, reputation, and distinctiveness.